-- Preheat your oven to 350 °F and line a baking tray with a silicone or parchment paper.
+- Preheat your oven to 350 °F and line a baking tray with a silicone baking mator parchment paper.

-- Spread the 4 cups of raw pecans evenly on your baking tray and toast the pecans for 4-6 minutes or until fragrant.
-Watch them closely as you don't want them to burn!
+- Spread the 4 cups of raw pecans evenly on your baking tray and roast them for 5 minutes.
+Give them a stir and roast them for another 2-5 minutes, watching them closely as you don't want them to burn!

-- Place the cooled, toasted pecans and sea salt into your and, after gradually increasing the power to high, use the tamper to press the pecans into the blades until a smooth, creamy pecan butter forms.
-This takes less than 1 minute for me and I never do this longer for 1 minute to make sure I don't overheat my .**
+- (Using a Vitamix) Place the cooled, roasted pecans and sea salt into your Vitamix and, after gradually increasing the power to high, use the tamper to press the pecans into the blades until a smooth, creamy pecan butter forms.
+This takes less than 1 minute for me and I never do this longer than 1 minute to make sure I don't overheat my Vitamix.*

-- Place the toasted pecans and sea salt into a quality food processor and process on high for 5-20 minutes, depending on the strength of your food processor, until a shiny, smooth nut butter forms.
+- (Using a Food Processor) Place the roasted and cooled pecans and sea salt into a quality food processor and process on high for 5-20 minutes, depending on the strength of your food processor, until a shiny, smooth nut butter forms.
 You will need to stop the processor every few minutes to scrap down the sides of the bowl.